Swift trust theory: Conventional models of time-dependent trust

-Deterrence-based trust occurs when an individual fears punishment; as a result, an individual holds true to his or her responsibilities.
+Deterrence-based trust occurs when an individual fears punishment; as a result, the individual holds true to his or her responsibilities.
 In knowledge-based trust, some knowledge is known of the trustee and this allows the trustor to understand and predict the trustee's actions.
 Identification-based trust allows for one member to act as an agent for another member because they identify with each other based on their common goals and shared values.

 There is also an institutional, or impersonal, form of trust, which, according to Luhmann (1979), is based on the norms of an institution rather than emotional bonds or past history between members.
 For example, institutional trust is what allows seeming strangers to engage in contracts, due to the faith in the legal system.

 However, both the interpersonal and impersonal forms of trust assume that the relationship will have some longevity.
 Benefits that a team gains from being trustful tend to be long term, and conversely, the benefits of acting in an untrustful manner are generally short term.
 Because both the impersonal and interpersonal forms for trust assume some sort of longevity, swift trust addresses the ability of a temporary team to form and maintain high levels of trust.